geerlingguy/ansible-role-sonar-runner/README.md

 An Ansible Role that installs Sonar Runner on RedHat/CentOS and Debian/Ubuntu Linux servers.

-At this time, the role is only configured to support SonarQube installations using MySQL as a database backend.
+The role is currently configured to support SonarQube installations using MySQL as a database backend.

 ## Requirements